The Spectacular Rise Of Viennese Wines

 Not surprisingly, Heurigers have a reputation problem among young and fashionable Viennese, who turn up their noses at these old-school establishments.
 “I hardly go to them and don’t know any by name,” wrote a friend recently when I inquired about her favorite.
 “And the food isn’t especially healthy.”

 The typical Heuriger wine is the Gemischter Satz, a field blend of white wine.
 Viennese winemakers have long planted and harvested all their grapes together – Grüner Veltliner, Riesling, Weißburgunder, and all the rest.
 This approach, which was common across Europe, protected them from a bad harvest: if some of the grapes remained too sour in a cool year, not a problem, other varieties that ripened fully would balance out the overall flavor and save the day.
+Not to mention it was less demanding work.

 With a more science-driven approach to winemaking in the late 19th century, this practice started to disappear across Europe.
-Growers instead paid careful attention to each grape varietal; its demand for optimal soil, climate, and ripening conditions, not just simply mixing them all together.
+Growers instead paid careful attention to each grape varietal; its requirement for optimal soil, climate, and ripening conditions, not just simply mixing them all together.
 Not so in Vienna, where the mass-produced Gemischter Satz, rarely even bottled, was good enough for the Heuriger crowd.
 Today’s winemakers say the quality was very poor until well into the 1990s.

 Around this time appeared a group that set its sights higher than the neighborhood Heuriger.
 “We started to make a difference between being a Heuriger and a winery.
 We wanted to make high-quality wines that were bottled,” says Michael Edlmoser, today one of the pioneering producers in Mauer, in southwest Vienna.
 They were young, motivated, attended wine school, and spent time working abroad.
 “There was a transformation all over Austria,” says Edlmoser.